capless/warrant/README.md

         'family_name': 'last_name',
     }
     ```
+4. Optional - Set `CREATE_UNKNOWN_USERS` to `True` or `False`, depending on if
+you wish local Django users to be created upon successful login.
+If set to `False`,
+only existing local Django users are updated.
+Defaults to `True`.

-### CognitoBackend Behavior ###
+#### CognitoBackend Behavior
 Since the username of a Cognito User can never change,
 this is used by the backend to match a Cognito User with a local Django
 User.

 If a Django user is not found, one is created using the attributes
 fetched from Cognito.
 If an existing Django user is found, their
 attributes are updated.

+If the boto3 client comes back with either a `NotAuthorizedException` or
+`UserNotFoundException`, then `None` is returned instead of a User.
+Otherwise, the exception is raised.

 Upon successful login, the three identity tokens returned from Cognito
 (ID token, Refresh token, Access token) are stored in the user's request
 session.
+In Django >= 1.11, this is done directly in the backend class.
+Otherwise, this is done via the `user_logged_in` signal.

-Check the cdu/demo directory for an example project with a login and
+Check the django/demo directory for an example app with a login and
 user details page.

-### Customizing CognitoBackend Behavior ###
+#### Customizing CognitoBackend Behavior
-Create your own backend class that inhereits from `CognitoBackend`.

-Setting the class variable `create_unknown_user` to `False` prevents the backend
+Setting the Django setting `CREATE_UNKNOWN_USERS` to `False` prevents the backend
 from creating a new local Django user and only updates existing users.

-Setting the class variable `supports_inactive_user` to `True` allows
-Cognito Users with a status listed in `INACTIVE_USER_STATUS` to authenticate.
+If you create your own backend class that inhereits from `CognitoBackend`, you may
+want to also create your own custom `user_logged_in` so that it checks
+for the name of your custom class.